-Richard Gilly is a Partner in the Intellectual Property Department, where he chairs the Patent Practice group.
-As a registered patent attorney, Mr. Gilly advises both established and emerging businesses on strategic patent, trademark, and copyright portfolio development.
+Richard Gilly is a member of Archer’s Intellectual Property Practice Group and chairs the firm’s Patent Department.
+As a registered patent attorney, Richard advises both established and emerging businesses on strategic patent, trademark, and copyright portfolio development.
 As an intellectual property litigator, he also regularly serves as the lead attorney and lead patent counsel in commercial litigations involving intellectual property rights.
-Mr. Gilly also advises on licensing, technology and other transactions involving Intellectual Property, as well as the acquisition of patents, trademarks and copyrights.
+Richard also advises on licensing, technology and other transactions involving Intellectual Property, as well as the acquisition of patents, trademarks and copyrights.

-As in-house counsel for a Fortune 100 company, Mr. Gilly regularly negotiated agreements for research, development, supply and manufacturing, including associated intellectual property rights, and advised executives on compliance with international transaction regulations, export controls, and the Foreign Corrupt Practices Act.
+Previously in his career, Richard served as in-house counsel for a Fortune 100 company.
+During that time, he regularly negotiated agreements for research, development, supply and manufacturing, including associated intellectual property rights, and advised executives on compliance with international transaction regulations, export controls, and the Foreign Corrupt Practices Act.